redpanda-data/connect/docs/conditions/README.md

 condition:
   type: and
   and:
-  - type: content
+  - type: text
-    content:
+    text:
       operator: contains
       arg: hello world
   - type: or
     or:
-    - type: content
+    - type: text
-      content:
+      text:
         operator: contains
         arg: foo
     - type: not
       not:
-        type: content
+        type: text
-        content:
+        text:
           operator: contains
           arg: bar
 ```

-The above example could be summarised as 'content contains "hello world" and
+The above example could be summarised as 'text contains "hello world" and also
-also either contains "foo" or does _not_ contain "bar"'.
+either contains "foo" or does _not_ contain "bar"'.

 Conditions can be extremely useful for creating filters on an output.
 By using a
 fan out output broker with 'filter' processors on the brokered outputs it is